email@example.com | +1-202-596-9771

 World Politics Review was founded in 2006 by Hampton Stephens, a former reporter who had also previously worked on the business side of publishing.
 World Politics Review was initially a hobby, but evolved into a business with the goal of creating better discussion and debate about foreign affairs and international relations in the U.S. and around the world.
 WPR’s growth has been “bootstrapped” by its founder.
 There are no outside investors, nor any institutional backing.
 In short, World Politics Review is a fully independent publishing company.

-Since 2008, Editor-in-Chief Judah Grunstein has helmed a growing World Politics Review editorial staff, which now includes four full-time editors.
+Since 2008, Editor-in-Chief Judah Grunstein has helmed a growing World Politics Review editorial staff, which now includes five full-time editors.
 Links to staff bios can be found at the bottom of our main “About” page.

 How does World Politics Review support itself financially?